 Bounty group as the operator of the ATP 2028 joint venture with Armour Energy (Surat Basin) Pty Ltd obtained the grant of ATP 2028P covering the southern section of former ATP 754P.
-Armour has a seismic option aimed at conducting a drill test of the Mardi Prospect to test for oil and gas in several zones down to the Permian age sequence by 2020 in which Bounty group will be free-carried.
-If seismic surveys are positive then drilling of that multi-zone test is planned for 2020.
+Armour has a seismic option to conducting a drill test of the Mardi Prospect to test for oil and gas in several zones down to the Permian age sequence.
+Bounty extended the option and Bounty group will be free-carried.
+If seismic surveys are positive then drilling of that multi-zone test is planned for 2021.

-Rough Range, Western Australia
+Carnarvon Basin, Western Australia